 business from nefarious content with Malwarebytes DNS Filtering

-DNS filtering or DNS blocking describes a cybersecurity measure used to stop internet users from accessing unapproved websites on a server.
+DNS filtering (or DNS block) describes a cybersecurity measure used to stop internet users from accessing unapproved websites on a server.
 Organizations use DNS blocking to secure their environment against phishing attacks and other cyberthreats.
 Through DNS filtering services, businesses assign control over what users can access, limit access to websites potentially posing malware risk, and reduce remediation demands on their IT teams.

 What is DNS?
 The Domain Name System (DNS) is a database that translates domain names into Internet Protocol (IP) addresses allowing browsers to load internet pages.
 All devices connected to the internet have a unique IP address and other machines can use the IP address to locate a specific device.
 In today’s business landscape, it’s no longer necessary for individuals to memorize IP addresses as DNS servers map domain names used to locate website IP addresses.

 When an internet user opens a website a set of steps are carried out to load the webpage.

 - The user searches the domain name in a web browser.
 A DNS query is created and sent to a DNS resolver.

 - The DNS resolver finds and pairs the domain name to an IP address.
 The DNS resolver resolves the domain by replying to the user’s device with the corresponding IP address.

 - Finally, the device interacts with the sever at the IP address and connects to load the content.

 DNS blocking is largely known for providing content-based filtering.
 By blocking internet users from opening malicious content at the DNS level, businesses can set permissions and choose which websites employees can access during operating hours.
 DNS filtering also safeguards company productivity by restricting staff from entering time-consuming websites at leisure.
 Websites that pose high cyber risk include social media, news, illegal content, gambling, adult sites, and more.